The-Real-Thisas/Goldman-Sachs-Engineering-Virtual-Program/README.md

 ## Frontend Suggestions (Password Policy)

 The current password policy is highly discouraged as it encourages users to adopt 'easy' passwords such as 'password' leading to hashes being susceptible to simple brute-force attacks by using publicly available wordlists.
-This results in a situation wherein no matter how powerful the encryption if the password policy is weak the password can always be guessed.
+This results in a situation wherein no matter how powerful the hashing if the password policy is weak the password can always be guessed.

 While different organisations adopt different password policies it is recommended to use the NIST (National Institute for Standards and Technology) guidelines.